servactory/featury/README.md

 #### Working with the features of your project

-Each of these actions will be applied to all feature flags.
+Each of these actions will be applied to every feature flag.
-And the result of these calls will be based on the result of all feature flags.
+Subsequently, the outcome of these actions will be contingent upon the combined results of all feature flags.

 ```ruby
 UserFeature::Onboarding.enabled?(user:) # => true